 Sara Boyle (Learning Manager) has a master’s degree from the Bank Graduate School of Education, and a BA in International Relations from Boston University.
 Her teaching experiences in classrooms and museum settings, and with diverse groups of students (preschool to grade 12) using progressive methodology, bring a fresh perspective to QPS’s social studies program.
 She has previously held positions at the American Folk Art Museum, Bank Street School of Education, Ethical Culture Fieldstone School, Bright Horizons preschool, and Harlem RBI & REAL Kids.

 Jaime Andrés Cubillos-Ballesteros (Spanish) has taught Spanish for more than 10 years, while also working as an interpreter for New York businesses and institutions.
 In addition to his work at QPS and language classes, he is a private instructor and language consultant to prominent business figures and politicians.
 He received his degree in Literature Studies from Universidad Javeriana in Bogotá, Colombia, his native country.
 Cubillos-Ballesteros’s awareness of the growing importance of Spanish in the United States led him to form his own company, Gatold.com Language Solutions.

 Mary Lauren (Drama) holds a BFA in theater, with a musical theater concentration.
 A professional actor, singer, dancer, and director/choreographer, she has directed and choreographed more than 30 shows, worked all over New York, including off-Broadway, and regionally in California and New Mexico, and is a member of the illustrious Workshop Theatre Company.
-She has taught children ages 2- 18 for 14 years, including as part of Long Island City’s Secret Theatre, through whom Mary is aligned with Queens Paideia.
+She has taught and theater-directed children for more than 15 years, including as part of Long Island City’s Secret Theatre, through whom Mary is aligned with Queens Paideia.
 Through song, dance, and storytelling, her students have a joyful time and learn and practice important social skills.